koala-planner/HDDL_Analyzer/README.md

 ## Build Instruction
 The following steps must be taken to compile the project.
 Wherever we mention "project_directory", we mean the root folder where the ```cargo.toml``` file is located.
 1. This project was written in the Rust programming language, and requires its compiler (and cargo package manager) to be built.
 If you do not have it installed, follow the official installation guide ([link](https://www.rust-lang.org/tools/install)).
+Note that while the main project does not require any specific feature of the compiler, some of the dependencies require a nightly build.
+Thus, make sure this option is selected as the main toolkit.
 2. The project depends on parts of [CreuSAT](https://github.com/sarsko/CreuSAT), a formally verified DPLL solver.
-In order to add this dependency, copy the ```Robinson``` directory from CreuSAT to the project directory (i.e., you should have src, tests, and Robinson in the project directory)
+In order to add this dependency, copy the ```Robinson``` directory from CreuSAT to the project directory (i.e., you should have src, tests, and Robinson in the project directory).
 3. Open a terminal in the project directory, and execute ```cargo build --release```.
 4. If all steps are done successfully, the executable file can be located in ```/project_directory/target/release/hddl_analyzer.exe```.